 In Scotland you can’t miss the unique opportunity of trying the typical dish, called Haggis, it’s basically sheep’s stomach stuffed with sheep’s pluck (what an opportunity!), the idea sounds nasty in the beginning, but you know what?
 It’s not that bad!
 I bought mine in a fair in Prince’s Street Garden.
 It’s a heavy dish very spicy, good for the winter.

 Now, in case you are going to Edinburgh interests in the liquids, nothing stops you from taking The Scotch Whisky Experience.
 Tours vary from £15 to £36, there you learn about the science behind the Whisky, get to know some behavior and curiosities related to the drink and in the end, you will be presented with some Whiskies from different parts of Scotland for tasting.

 How to get there

 Edinburgh has its own international airport, it’s possible to get there directly.
-In case you are in Europe already, you can try one of the low cost companies operating in the area, like Ryanair.
+In case you are in Europe already, you can try one of the low-cost companies operating in the area, like Ryanair.
 Going from London, the flight leaves the Stansted airport in London and takes around one hour and a half until Edinburgh

-If you have some difficulties or distrust technology (like me, and yeah Im a 90’s kid) you can take the line where you normally buy tickets and ask the person working there to print your ticket.
+If you have some difficulties or distrust technology (like me, and yeah I’m a 90’s kid) you can take the line where you normally buy tickets and ask the person working there to print your ticket.
 I printed mine in the St Pancras Station (in the back side of the station there is a cliche) besides the King’s Cross Station.